MyNameJeremy/EZKeyVal/README.md

 ## Route-Key relation

-you can define the endpoint route in the config.json
+You can define the endpoint route in the config.json.

-you access a key by appending it to the URL of the server like this: `server.url/route/of/the/endpoint/key-you-want-to-access`
+You access a key by appending it to the URL of the server like this: `server.url/route/of/the/endpoint/key-you-want-to-access`.

 ## debug-routs